kelset/kelset/README.md

 ## Hey everyone, I'm Lorenzo 👋

-I am currently working as a Technologist for the [Sovereign Tech Agency](https://www.sovereign.tech/), making open source more sustainable.
-Previously, I have been a Senior Software Engineer at [Microsoft](https://www.microsoft.com/en-gb/) and a dedicated maintainer of [React Native](https://reactnative.dev/) for 6+ years.
-I'm also an vocal advocate for mental health.
+Former Technologist at the [Sovereign Tech Agency](https://www.sovereign.tech/), where I worked to make open source more sustainable.
+Previously, I was a Senior Software Engineer at [Microsoft](https://www.microsoft.com/en-gb/) and a dedicated maintainer of [React Native](https://reactnative.dev/) for 6+ years.
+I'm also an advocate for mental health and open source ecosystems.
+Currently recharging and open to conversations!

 ## Worked on ⚙️